Roman theatre (structure)

 Roman theatres derive from and are part of the overall evolution of earlier Greek theatres.
-Indeed, much of the architectural influence the Romans came from the Greeks, and theatre structural design was no different from other buildings.
+Much of the architectural influence on the Romans came from the Greeks, and theatre structural design was no different from other buildings.
 However, Roman theatres have specific differences, such as generally being built upon their own foundations instead of earthen works or a hillside and being completely enclosed on all sides.